minecraftforum/rules-archive/rules/servers/rules.markdown

 * Excessive Arguments or complaints are not allowed, and should be taken to a PM
 * There should be no support posts in a host's topic, these belong within the company's own support system
     * Informal warnings will be issued for continued support posting
-* A host must apply to post in the default section, if one do not wish to, then post in the "Other Hosts" Section
+* A host must apply to post in the default section, otherwise they must post in the "Other Hosts" Section
 * Those requesting a custom quote should post in the Hosting Requests section
 * All hosts may not post in the topic of any other host.
 Host-to-host conversation must be taken to a PM